awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                   implementation ('com.amazonaws:aws-android-sdk-auth-ui:2.6.+@aar') { transitive = true }
              }

-          Note: While adding the dependencies make sure the major version of appcompat and support libraries match.
-Above we are using version 24.
+          Note: When you add the dependencies, make sure that the major version of appcompat and support libraries match.
+In the previous example, we're using version 24.

       #.
 Create an activity that will present your sign-in screen.